PS6790/Cocktail-Finder-Mini-LP/readme.md

-## Cocktail Finder
+## Cocktail Finder Info

-Search and generate random cocktails from the [thecocktaildb.com](www.thecocktaildb.com) API (built with: HTML, CSS, Vanilla JS)
+Search and generate random cocktails from the [thecocktaildb.com](www.thecocktaildb.com) API while listening to music (built with: HTML, CSS, Vanilla JS)

 ## Specifications

-- Firstly, Display UI with an explicit keyword cocktail search
+1) Display UI with an explicit keyword cocktail search
-- Secondly, clickable random 'cocktail of the day' button
+2) lickable random 'cocktail of the day' button
-- Thirdly, music player on navbar which plays/stops or skips between songs
+3) Music player on navbar which plays/stops or skips between songs
-- Fourthly, Click on cocktail to show ingredients and recipe
+4) Click on cocktail to show ingredients and recipe

+## Functionality
 - Connect to API via fetch to retrieve cocktail data
-- Display cocktail information in DOM w/ image and title
+- Display cocktail information in DOM with image, title, recipe and ingredients